 Wyvern Community Enterprise Limited is a wholly owned subsidiary of the Academy Trust and operates as its trading company registered in England and Wales under registration number 8036069.
-The purpose of the trading company is to enable the facilities of Wyvern College to be used by the wider community and for monies raised to be donated back to the Academy Trust.
+The purpose of the trading company is to enable the facilities of Wyvern College to be used by the wider community.
+Monies raised are donated back to the Academy Trust and may be used to maintain and develop the Enterprise facilities.